bungle-bear/bungle-bear.github.io/raiding.md

 which maintains a large database of logs.
 You can use this to compare your own logs with those of other players on the same job.
-There's another website, [xivanalysis.com](http://xivanalysis.com), which provides automated feedback on logs.
+There's another website, [xivanalysis.com](http://xivanalysis.com), which provides automated job-specific feedback on logs.
-I've found this to be quite helpful.
+I've found this to be helpfu,
+but the feedback is fairly basic and generic.
-But you may gain more insight by carefully studying your own logs, or by showing them to an expert.
+You might gain more insight by carefully studying your own logs, or by showing them to an expert.
 (You need to be playing on PC to install ACT.
 So if you're on PS4, it would be advisable to raid with a friend on PC